mcelrath/braidcoin/braidpool_spec.md

 an `OP_RETURN` output.

-The `Coinbase Transaction` is a standard transaction having no inputs, and should have the following outputs:
+The `Coinbase Transaction` is a standard transaction having no inputs, and must have the following outputs:

     OutPoint(Value:0, scriptPubKey OP_RETURN "Braidpool"+<Braidpool Commitment>)
     OutPoint(Value:<block reward>, scriptPubKey <P2TR pool_pubkey>)